tensorlakeai/indexify/server-next/README.md

 #### Stateful Compute Engine for building and deploying LLM Workflows and Applications

-Indexify is a compute engine for building multi-stage workflows and applications and deploy them as Live API endpoints.
-The workflows can be distributed on multiple machines, making them very useful for AI/LLM workloads which often require models on GPUs along with some application or data fetching logic which can be run on CPUs.
+Indexify is a stateful compute engine that empowers you to build and deploy multi-stage LLM workflows and applications as live API endpoints—using plain Python.

+* **Simplified Workflow Management:** Write workflows without handling state preservation during retries, traffic overloads, or managing intermediate results.

+* **Distributed Execution:** Distribute workflows across thousands of machines for parallel execution.

+* **Hardware Optimization:** Seamlessly span workflow functions across machines with different hardware accelerators like GPUs and CPUs.

+Indexify is particularly good for AI/LLM workloads.
+Indexify allows you to assign large model-invoking functions to GPUs while running application logic or data fetching on cost-effective CPU machines.
+Work from parallel invocations of workflows are automatically batched and executed on GPU machines thus improving utilization of the most expensive resources.

-Workflows can be laid out as Graphs, enabling many interesting use-cases -
+Workflows can be laid out as complex Graphs, enabling many interesting use-cases -

 - **Document Processing and Indexing Pipelines**